marczaku/102-csharp-basics/2-core-features/2-core-features.md

-# Assignments 003.3.1 Console Basics 1
+# Exercises 2 - Core Features

 For all of these exercises, it is recommended to:
 - Open GitHub Desktop Application